What to do during a flood

 Who can help you

 Different organisations have different responsibilities for helping people affected during flooding.
-Firstly you should always report a flood via the information on this page [link to report flooding page] but you may also need to contact another service for support.
+Firstly you should always report a flood via the information on this page but you may also need to contact another service for support.
 Below is a list of which agency you should contact for different types of assistance.

 What they are responsible for and support provided

 |Gloucestershire County Council as the Lead Local Flood Authority||Any flooding affecting property, roads or paths including flood prevention on highways from surface or groundwater.

 See more information on the County Council’s role.

 |The local sewer system and any flooding that may affect them.
 Let them know if you have any issues with sewer water||

 |Environment Agency||Any flooding issues affecting main rivers.
 They are responsible for managing the flooding and flood prevention in those water courses||